Serving Tacoma, Lakewood, Auburn & South Seattle - Free Quotes!

 Often times it is not that difficult to fix a leaky faucet yourself.
 However, if you cannot do it yourself we are here to help you.
-Whether you are having a problem with worn out washers, washers which were incorrectly installed, the washers used were of poor quality, the o rings have worn out or broken or and any of the many other reasons you may need faucet repair or faucet replacement, you can count on Service Plumbing to take care of the problem for you.
+Whether you are having a problem with worn out washers, washers which were incorrectly installed or washers used were of poor quality.
+Or perhaps o-rings that have worn out or broken or and any of the many other reasons you may need faucet repair or faucet replacement, you can count on Service Plumbing to take care of the problem for you.

 Call us today to request more information about our work or to request a free estimate for your faucet installation, repair, or replacement needs.